UK GDPR Policy

 Care must be taken to ensure that PC screens and terminals are not visible except to authorised Employees/Staff of Strategic Maintenance Planning Ltd. All Employees/Staff are required to enter into an Acceptable Use Agreement (as set out in the company’s ISO/IEC 27001:2013 certification before they are given access to organisational information of any sort.

-Manual records may not be left where they can be accessed by unauthorised personnel and may not be removed from business premises without explicit written authorization from the GDPR Owner.
+Manual records may not be left where they can be accessed by unauthorised personnel and may not be removed from business premises without explicit written authorization from the UK GDPR Owner.

 Manual records that have reached their retention date are to be shredded and disposed of as ‘confidential waste’.
 Hard drives of redundant PCs are to be removed and securely destroyed by an approved supplier being Shred-it.